jcraigk/kudochest-slack/README.md

 ## Run the App Components

-You may run all components in Docker with logging exposed using the command `make up` and then connect to the `kudochest_app` container and create the database.
+You may run all components in Docker with logging exposed using the command `make up` and then connect to the app container and create the database.

-Alternatively you can run services (PG and Redis) in Docker while running the Rails processes natively.
+Alternatively you can run services (PostgreSQL and Redis) in Docker while running the Rails processes natively.
 This often eases debugging and development.

 For running the Rails stack you'll need the following:
 * [Ruby](https://www.ruby-lang.org/en/)